intel/llvm/sycl/doc/Assert.md

 };
 ```

-There's no need for a whole new property set so we reuse `SYCL/misc properties`
-property set.
-Whenever `isAssertEnabled` property is present, this specific
-device image was built with `NDEBUG` macro undefined and it requires fallback
-implementation of `__devicelib_assert_fail` (i.e. if Device-side Runtime doesn't
-support it).

-The property is added to device binary descriptor whenever at least single
-translation unit was compiled with assertions enabled i.e. `NDEBUG` undefined.
+A distinct property set `SYCL/assert used` is added.
+In this set a single
+with the name of the kernel is added whenever the kernel uses assert.
+Use of
+assert is detected through call to `__devicelib_assert_fail` function after
+linking device binary image with wrapper device library (the `libsycl-crt`
+library).

-The property is added by `sycl-post-link` tool depending on module metadata.
+The property set and the underlying properties are added by `sycl-post-link`
-Metadata is provided by Clang frontend.
-Metadata name is `is_assert_enabled`.
+tool with help of building callgraph for each and every kernel in device binary
+image.

+The added property is used for:
+ - deciding if online-linking against fallback devicelib is required;
+ - if there's a need to enqueue program scope variable copier kernel and checker
+   host-task.

 Suppose the following example user code:
 ```c++